Katsuhiro Otomo: Style

 Otomo said that when he started his professional career in the late 1970s, "almost all manga was gekiga like Golgo 13.
 So it was all gekiga or sports manga, nothing to do with science fiction."
 Remembering how much he loved science fiction as a child, Otomo wanted to recreate that kind of excitement; "That was in part how something like Domu came about. [...]
 There was no hard science fiction manga [...] so I wanted to change that and do something more realistic and believable."

 Describing his characterization style, Otomo said he first tried to draw and imitate "very traditional manga-like art," such as Astro Boy.
 But by the time he was in high school, illustration work by people like Tadanori Yokoo and Yoshitaro Isaka was popular, so he wanted to create manga characters with this illustrative art style.
 When asked about how Japanese critics praise him as the first manga artist to draw realistic Japanese faces, Otomo said he always tries to balance fantasy and realism; "Depicting things too realistically actually damages the social realism of the piece, and if you go too far into the realm of fantasy, that hurts its imaginative ability."
 However, he said the realism of his early works probably came from having used friends as character models.
 French cartoonist Moebius, who is known for realistic character designs, is often cited as one of Otomo's biggest influences.
+Otomo is considered to be one of the artists of the New Wave in manga in the late 1970s and 1980s especially due to his visual innovation.